duckdb/duckdb-web/docs/api/odbc/windows.md

 This window allows you to set the DSN and the database file path associated with that DSN.

 ## More Detailed Windows Setup

 There are two ways to configure the ODBC driver, either by altering the registry keys as detailed below, or by connecting with [`SQLDriverConnect`](https://learn.microsoft.com/en-us/sql/odbc/reference/syntax/sqldriverconnect-function?view=sql-server-ver16).
 A combination of the two is also possible.

-Furthermore, the ODBC driver supports all the [configuration options](https://duckdb.org/docs/sql/configuration.html) included in DuckDB.
+Furthermore, the ODBC driver supports all the [configuration options](../../sql/configuration) included in DuckDB.

-_Note:_ if a configuration is set in both the connection string passed to `SQLDriverConnect` and in the `odbc.ini` file, the one passed to `SQLDriverConnect` will take precedence.
+> If a configuration is set in both the connection string passed to `SQLDriverConnect` and in the `odbc.ini` file,
+> the one passed to `SQLDriverConnect` will take precedence.

 ### Registry Keys